deciphr/deciphr.github.io/content/writeups/2023-uscc-camp-ctf/index.md

 }
 ```

-Looking at the decompiled code, in order to have the function **return 1** we must g0et the year equal to 200, yet the first IF statement checks if our year is less than 2022.
+Looking at the decompiled code, in order to have the function **return 1** we must get the year equal to 200, yet the first IF statement checks if our year is less than 2022.
 This is a problem since 2000 is less than 2022 :exploding_head:.

 What can we do to get pass this if we can't overflow a buffer?
 Well, I noticed that the `year` variable is a `int` type, but the IF statement was checking it as a `short` type.
 We can [view the max values](https://learn.microsoft.com/en-us/cpp/c-language/cpp-integer-limits?view=msvc-170) to somehow get pass the first condition and satisfy the second condition.